blackflux/object-rewrite/README.md

 Used to filter arrays

 - `target`: array that should be filtered
-- `required`: fields relative to the target
+- `required`: fields relative to the target elements
 - `fn`: target is removed iff function returns `false`.
 Similar to [Array.filter()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter).